privefl/advr38book/ideas.md

   - `t(X) %*% X`
   - `A %*% B %*% c`
 - une vectorization (e.g. `runif()`), package **matrixStats**
+- deferred evaluation

 ### Parallel

 - linear algebra -> use MRO
+- bootstrap replicates

+### Rcpp

+- Differences between R and Rcpp
+  - R is dynamically typed; C++ is statically typed.
+  - indices begins at 1, and 0 for C++
+- Rcpp sugar
+- Rcout
+- beware everything is passed by reference (need to use `clone()`)

 ## Solve problems

+- deferred evaluation for loops
+- computation of Pi with 2 uniforms in circle